Skip to main content

 5. Explain the policy to people seeking sanctuary involved in CoS activities and services and ensure they know and feel confident that any concerns will be dealt with in accordance with the policy.

 6. All volunteers and people seeking sanctuary involved in group activities should know who the safeguarding leads are and have their contact details.
 (A business card with a safeguarding lead contact which is given to everyone is a useful idea).
-The name and contact details of the Safeguarding lead should also be displayed on your website so that is it is available to members of the public.
+The name and contact details of the safeguarding lead should also be displayed on your website so that is it is available to members of the public.

 7. The management committee/steering group/trustee board etc should all be aware of the policy and their responsibilities.